 Every year, hundreds of volunteers help DEC scientists and naturalists collect data on fish and wildlife and plant native trees along Hudson River tributary streams.
 You, too can get involved!
 We invite you to participate in any of the following outdoor opportunities.
 These projects are conducted through partnerships with the Hudson River National Estuarine Research Reserve and Cornell University.

-Download our Citizen Stewardship Volunteer Opportunities handout (PDF, 900 KB)
+Download our Citizen Stewardship Volunteer Opportunities handout (PDF) (600 KB)

 Amphibian Migrations and Road Crossings Project

 In early spring, forest amphibians move from their woodland habitat to breed in vernal pools, often making dangerous road crossings.
 Volunteers can help conserve salamanders, frogs, and toads by moving them to safety during migrations; locating high-mortality crossings; and collecting data on this spring phenomenon.
 Following guidance on the DEC website, volunteers survey roads or known crossings for a few hours during "Big Night" migrations, usually in late March or early April.
 All ages are welcome, but younger volunteers should be closely supervised due to road safety concerns.
-In partnership with Cornell University.
-Visit the Amphibian Migrations and Road Crossings webpage or contact: email@example.com
+This project is a partnership with Cornell University.
+Visit the Amphibian Migrations and Road Crossings webpage or contact firstname.lastname@example.org.

 American Eel Research